freelawproject/bigcases2/ARCHITECTURE.md

         docker exec -it bc2-django python manage.py bootstrap-dev

-1. Lookup specific data from CourtListener:

-        docker exec -it bc2-django python manage.py lookup 64983976

-    This will use CL API to lookup the Docket `64983976`and output its data in the console.
-This command also accepts the following command line options:

-      - `--add`: saves the case in the database
-      - `--subscribe`: creates a CourtListener docket alert subscription

 1. Post something manually in the registered channels:

         docker exec -it bc2-django python manage.py post

-1. Create mastodon subscription to push notifications:

-        docker exec -it bc2-django python manage.py mastodon-subscribe

-    This command requires that the following variables are set in the .env file: `MASTODON_SHARED_KEY`, `MASTODON_PUBLIC_KEY`, `MASTODON_PRIVATE_KEY`and `HOSTNAME`.
-We added a script to generate the first three variables.
-Execute the following command to use the script and paste the result in your .env file:

-        docker exec -it bc2-django python /opt/bigcases2/scripts/get-mastodon-keys.py

-    Make sure that the `MASTODON_TOKEN` and `MASTODON_SERVER` are set before using the previous command.

-1. Delete mastodon subscription to push notifications:

-        docker exec -it bc2-django python manage.py mastodon-unsubscribe

 ## Server